 Taj Mahal: You Don't Have To Go Home, But You've Got To Get Out Of Here (In 3 Hours)

-They say love is eternal, but visitors to the Taj Mahal who want to soak in the architectural splendor built for an emperor's beloved late wife, will have to keep their eye on the clock.
+They say love is eternal, but visitors to the Taj Mahal who want to soak in the architectural splendor built for an emperor's beloved late wife will have to keep their eye on the clock.

 Visits will be limited to three hours beginning Sunday, according to the Archaeological Survey of India, which oversees the site.